pietg/single_index/README.md

 larger sample sizes, but is not superior to the other algorithms.
 In fact, an example is given in BoxPlot_alpha_err_and_time_table1_n=5000.pdf, where the non-efficient simple score estimator SSE gives a better performance, both in computing time and values.
-Also, EDR is not behaving well for small sample sizes, as can be seen from BoxPlot_alpha_err_and_time_table2_n=50.pdf.
+EDR can also have bad behavior for small sample sizes, as is seen from BoxPlot_alpha_err_and_time_table2_n=50.pdf, which contains the results for 50 observations for the model of Table 2 of the above paper.
 I could not remove the text that is produced during the runs for the EDR package.

 There exists an R package "simest" for the PLSE, but for simplicity I programmed the